porterClass/scavenger_hunt/.clue-templates/clue04.md

 #### Find Clue 5 ####

 Read the man page for `mv` and find an option to prevent overwriting.
-That option is your next hint.
+That option is your next answer.